Patient-specific coronary angioplasty simulations -- a mixed-dimensional finite element modeling approach: Coronary angioplasty simulation

 \subsubsection{Linear solver and preconditioning}

-The complete system of balloon, stent, and patient-specific coronary artery section contains approximately $731{,}000$ degrees of freedom.
-The simulation requires small load steps to ensure convergence through the highly nonlinear system behavior; we use $500$ steps in this example.
+The balloon, stent, and patient-specific coronary artery section contain \revss{$16{,}800$, $8{,}811$, and $714{,}369$ DOFs.} The simulation requires small load steps to ensure convergence through the highly nonlinear system behavior; we use $500$ steps in this example.
 Additionally, the material parameters reside in different orders of magnitude, and the system involves thin-walled structures and mixed-dimensional modeling; therefore, the resulting matrix is ill-conditioned.
 To accommodate the large problem size and high condition number, we employ an iterative Krylov-based solver with specialized, problem-oriented preconditioning for a fast and efficient solution.
 We use the GMRES implementation from the Trilinos software package Belos~\cite{sandia_national_laboratories_trilinosbelos_nodate}.
 We use an Incomplete LU (ILU(p)) preconditioner with a Krylov subspace of size $200$ and a fill level $p = 4$ to improve the convergence.
 The implementation in 4C~\cite{wall_baci_2018} allows for MPI parallelism.
 The computation of the current example is distributed on 20 MPI processes.